anup-cloudguru/foundational-linux-training-projects/02-system-access-and-file-management/10-changing-user-passwords.md

 Changing passwords is a fundamental task for maintaining user security and system integrity.
 By mastering the `passwd` command, you'll ensure that user credentials are protected and comply with best practices.

 ---

-Now the figures have been renamed in sequence as requested.
-Let me know if you need any further changes!